damiencrone/quallm/README.md

 # 2  The text expresses a strong negative emotion t...
 95  negative
 ```

+[^1]: Although pre-defined tasks *do* come with pre-written prompt templates, users are advised to tailor prompts to their specific use cases, as the default prompts are unlikely to be optimal for a given combination of task, LLM, and dataset.

 ### Defining a new task

-Aribtrary tasks can also be defined using a TaskConfig with (at minimum) a Pydantic model, and system and user prompt template.
+Aribtrary tasks can also be defined using a `TaskConfig` with (at minimum) a Pydantic model, and system and user prompt template.
+In the example below, we define a trivial task: The response model (i.e., the thing the LLM is tasked with generating) is a list of strings on a given topic (the `ListResponse` Pydantic model).
+The prompt template (in the definition of `task_config`) is a barebones template with a placeholder for the topic (which is the datapoint or observation which is piped into the prompt template at inference time).
+In this case, the "data" is a single observation: "ethical precepts".
+As instructed, the LLM returns a list of ethical precepts.

 ```python
 from pydantic import BaseModel, Field